ModisWorks/modisworks.github.io/index.md

 ## Getting started

 ### NOTICE - Modis is currently in the process of being updated to the latest version of discord.py.
-As of the 6th of July 2019, the modules `music`, `manager`, `chatbot`, and `decide` do not have functional builds; framework and the rest of the modules are working.
-Parts of this website are also outdated and don't reflect Modis 0.4 yet.
-If you're not experienced with programming it would be best to wait for a pre-release of 0.4 before getting Modis - you can join our Discord server for updates.
-Otherwise you can get the previous release version off the releases page, but be warned it is really outdated and difficult to install.
+As of the 6th of July 2019, the modules `manager`, `chatbot`, and `decide` do not have functional builds; framework and the rest of the modules are working.
+Parts of this website are also either outdated or "future-dated" (written with unreleased stuff in mind).
+If you're not programming-savvy it would be best to wait for a pre-release of 0.4 before getting Modis - you can join our Discord server for updates.
+You can get the previous release version off the releases page, but be warned it is really outdated and difficult to install.

 We'll try and get 0.4 out as fast as we can!
 Sorry about the wait.